MasterMedo/workouts/README.md

 - max weight (personal best) per exercise

 # how it works
-While doing a workout, the user writes workouts in their note taking mobile application of choice in a particular user-friendly format.
-Every so often the user manually copies those notes into the `/datasets/workouts/workouts.txt` and runs the `/analysis/workouts-analysis.py` which creates progress graphs per exercise in two formats volume[kg]/timestamp and max weight[kg]/timestamp.
+While doing a workout, you write workouts in your note taking mobile application of choice in a particular user-friendly format (see down).
+Every so often you manually copy those notes into the `/datasets/workouts/workouts.txt` and run the `/analysis/workouts-analysis.py`.
+That creates progress graphs per exercise in two formats; `volume[kg]/timestamp` and `max weight[kg]/timestamp`.

 The goal is to keep progressively increasing volume and/or max weight.